Go (golang) Slog Package

 The slog

-package has added many great convinience features to the standard library that bring it up to date with most modern logging philosphies.
+package has added many great convenience features to the standard library that bring it up to date with most modern logging philosophies.
 Making use of these features will allow you to create enterprise applications in the future.

 More Articles